 When all is said and done, those who have been able to have these conversations seem to find a more enduring peace despite their grief.

-At VNSNY Hospice and Palliative Care, we are committed to helping families through difficult transitions.
+At VNSNY Hospice Care, we are committed to helping families through difficult transitions.
 We provide spiritual counselors and offer grief support to families.